 Rebekah Vardy's lawyers previously argued that the authorship of the Sun's column, The Secret Wag, was not relevant to the trial.
 And while Mrs Justice Steyn threw out an allegation that Vardy was leaking information on the libel case itself to the newspaper, she ruled that the alleged close relationship between Vardy and the newspaper will still be considered as was "one of the building blocks" of Coleen Rooney's case.
 (Rooney’s lawyers argue that it shows a "history and practice of publicly disclosing private information about other people she was friendly or associated with," per BBC News.)

-Meanwhile Vardy’s legal team, per Evening Standard, argue Rooney “has gone through the claimant’s appearances in the newspapers, put two and two together and made seven.”
-Vardy's bid for a summary judgment – a legal step which would effectively resolve the case without the need for a trial – was also dismissed, so the legal dispute will continue to play out in court.
+Meanwhile Vardy’s legal team, per Evening Standard, argued Rooney “has gone through the claimant’s appearances in the newspapers, put two and two together and made seven.”
+Vardy's bid for a summary judgment – a legal step which would effectively resolve the case without the need for a trial – was also dismissed.

 July 2021: Throwing Shade On Social Media (Again)